Codenomicon/defensics-contrib/external-instrumentation/README.markdown

 the same system as Defensics.

 Also required is the HTTP
+server module "Express" and argument parsing module "minimist".
-server module "Express".
-You can install that if you go to the directory **client-harness** and run ```npm install```.
+You can install required modules if you go to the directory **client-harness** and run ```npm install```.
-That will install it locally under a directory ```node_modules```.
+That will install new modules locally under a directory ```node_modules```.

 Usage: